 During hematopoiesis in humans, cells of the myeloid lineage are derived from a common myeloid progenitor (CMP) in the bone marrow.
 This lineage—which includes monocytes, granulocytes, erythrocytes, and platelets—is a primary component of the innate immune system and serves as a first line of defense against infection.

-To date, as many as 25 distinct myeloid lineage cells have been characterized, each performing a unique role in mounting an immune response.
+To date, as many as 25 distinct myeloid lineage cells have been characterized, each of which perform a unique role in mounting an immune response.
 The ability to identify and quantify each of the myeloid subtypes is essential for understanding why different populations are activated in response to certain pathogens and how they contribute to the resolution of an immune challenge.

 CMPs give rise to a stunning array of terminally differentiated myeloid cell types.
 Major lineage branches derived from CMPs include the genesis of:

 - Megakaryocytes, which produce the platelets necessary for normal blood clotting

-- Erythrocytes (red blood cells), responsible for carrying oxygen to tissues
+- Erythrocytes (red blood cells), which are responsible for carrying oxygen to tissues

 - Mast cells, which are best known for their participation in allergic response through the release of histamine

 - Myeloblasts, which give rise to a series of granulocytes, including basophils, neutrophils, and eosinophils

 - Monoblasts, which serve as progenitors for monocytes, macrophages, and dendritic cells

 Distinguishing between each of the cell types within the myeloid lineage can be accomplished using a variety of methods.
 First, subsets of myeloid cells can be characterized based on their morphology and distribution with tissues or blood.
 However, fine-grained classification of different cell classes requires immunophenotyping, which exploits the expression of distinct cell surface molecules that can be recognized by antibodies and visualized by immunohistochemistry or flow cytometry.
 Groups of antibodies with reactivity to these cell surface molecules at various stages of differentiation are used to identify “cluster of differentiation” (CD) antigens.
 Patterns of CD antigen immunoreactivity, in addition to immunophenotyping, can be used to detect and quantify the presence of a specific immune cell in a heterogeneous population.

 - For more detailed information on assays to characterize the myeloid lineage, visit our resource page on identifying myeloid subsets with antibodies.